 - Chemical dependency specialist, to aid those with history of alcohol or drug abuse

-- Financial counselor, to act as a liaison between you and your insurance companies
+- Patient Financial Advocate, to act as a liaison between you and your insurance companies

 - Nutritionist, to help evaluate your current nutritional status